-Lizzie Peabody: There were only two sets of doors in the elephant house.
-Both were kept locked at night.
-And the only people with keys to that lock were zoo staff.
+Lizzie: There were only two sets of doors in the elephant house.
+Both were kept locked at night, and the only people with keys to that lock were zoo staff.

 Kim Dixon: It didn't disturb me at that point in time, because I still thought it was maintenance, it was security, it was a keeper.
 It was someone that I knew.
 Not a big deal.
-So, I was in the middle of taking some notes and I looked over in front of Ambika's enclosure, who was the enclosure to the left of where I was sitting.
-And there was a tall, what I felt was male, figure.
-And he leaned into the lower bar and put his hip out and looked at the elephant.
-And then he turned and he looked at me.
-I don't remember any facial features and I didn't think anything of it.
+So I was in the middle of taking some notes, and I looked over in front of Ambika's enclosure, who was the enclosure to the left of where I was sitting.
+And there was a tall, what I felt was male figure, and he leaned into the lower bar and put his hip out and looked at the elephant, and then he turned and he looked at me.
+I don't remember any facial features, and I didn't think anything of it.
 I smiled, I nodded.
-My timer went off.
-So, I looked down and I started to take my notes and then I looked up to say something to them and they were gone.
-I didn't even breathe at that moment, because I was listening for any footsteps around me since it was pitch black other than my little red light.
+My timer went off, so I looked down and I started to take my notes, and then I looked up to say something to them and they were gone.
+I didn't even breathe at that moment because I was listening for any footsteps around me since it was pitch black other than my little red light.
 And I didn't hear any footsteps and I didn't hear any door.

-Lizzie Peabody: Kim had been given a flashlight with a red lens, so the light wouldn't disturb the elephants.
-She flipped it on and as quietly as she could, she started to search
+Lizzie: Kim had been given a flashlight with a red lens, so the light wouldn't disturb the elephants.
+She flipped it on, and as quietly as she could she started to search listened for every sound, you know, on top of my heart, just pounding, pounding, pounding, pounding.
+There was no one there.

 Kim Dixon: Enclosure by enclosure, using my flashlight to check if there was anything open, if there was anyone in that area, if there were any odd shadows.
-Watched for every shadow.
-Listened for every sound on top of my heart, just pounding, pounding, pounding, pounding.
-There was no one there.
+Watched for every shadow,

-Lizzie Peabody: She went to check the doors.
+Lizzie: She went to check the doors.